edosssa/pm2-config/README.md

 # PM2 Config

+> This package assumes you use VSCode as your editor

-Accelerate your pm2 development experience with autocomplete and documentation for your JSON, YAML and Javascript pm2 configs, all from the comfort of your editor.
+Accelerate your pm2 development experience with autocomplete and documentation for your JSON, YAML and Javascript pm2 configs, all from the comfort of your VSCode Editor.

 ## JSON